-- The Student Guide.
+- Chambers Student.
 The True Picture, the Chambers Reports, the Solicitors’ Practice Areas, Practice Areas at the Bar and our comparison tables of Application and selection criteria and Salaries and benefits are all designed to help you work out which employer and area of law is right for you.
-We provide a 'How to get a training contract at...' article for each firm in the True Picture detailing its application and selection process.
+We provide a 'Get Hired' article for each firm in the True Picture detailing its application and selection process.

 - The legal press.
 The Lawyer, Legal Week and the Law Society Gazette, as well as legal gossip websites, can all be of value.
 Things to look out for include information on firms' business strategies as well as case and deals highlights.